Installing the Staykey Home Assistant Plugin

 - Z-Wave JS integration configured with your lock(s)

-- Your Staykey Webhook URL (found in Staykey under your property's integration settings)
+- A Gateway Token from Staykey (found in your property's integration settings)

 Part 1: Install HACS